Bipolar Disorder in Children and Teens

 - Has a close relative such as a parent, sibling, or grandparent with bipolar disorder or another mood disorder.

 - Has a family history of problems with alcohol or drugs.
 Such family members may be using alcohol or drugs as a way to deal with a psychological disorder.

 When should you call your doctor?

-- Has decided how to kill himself or herself, such as with a weapon or medicines.
+- Deciding how to kill themself, such as with a weapon or medicines.

-- Has set a time and has a plan.
+- Setting a time and having a plan.

 - Your child hears voices.

-- Your child has been thinking about death or suicide a lot but does not have a plan for suicide.
+- Your child has been thinking about death or suicide a lot but doesn't have a suicide plan.

 Seek care soon if:

 - Your child has symptoms of depression or mania, such as:

 - Feeling sad or hopeless.

 - Having trouble with sleep.

 - Feeling anxious or worried.